AdobeDocs/experience-platform.en/help/destinations/api/activate-segments-file-based-destinations.md

 *   [[!DNL Segmentation Service]](../../segmentation/api/overview.md): [!DNL Adobe Experience Platform Segmentation Service] allows you to build segments and generate audiences in [!DNL Adobe Experience Platform] from your [!DNL Real-Time Customer Profile] data.
 *   [[!DNL Sandboxes]](../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.

-The following sections provide additional information that you need to know in order to activate data to batch destinations in Platform.
+The following sections provide additional information that you need to know in order to activate data to file-based destinations in Platform.

 ### Required permissions {#permissions}